Boat Towing & Trailering

 - Types of Trailerable Boats

-How to Tow a Boat
+Towing a Boat

 Learning how to tow a boat isn’t nearly as difficult as one might imagine.
+Read our complete guide on How to Tow a Boat for step-by-step instructions.

 We’re going to assume you already compared the weight of your boat/motor/trailer package with the towing capacity of your vehicle, to make sure your tow vehicle could handle the job.
 If you haven’t, everything else should come to a screeching halt until you do so.
 It’s imperative that you never try to trailer a boat with an insufficient tow vehicle, and looking up the pertinent weights and capacities only takes a moment.